+Today we are exploring difference between Crowns and Dental implants.
 Serious damage to the elements of the dentition, caused by both the development of pathological processes and mechanical injuries, requires medical intervention.
 Timely restoration is important not only in terms of aesthetics.
 The destroyed external structure becomes a source of pain, increases the risk of infection of periodontal tissues, and in cases where caries or other diseases are involved, it can provoke further spread.
 Today, dentistry uses different types of prosthetics.
 What is better – a crown on a tooth or an implant, what is the difference, and what to choose?
-The final choice of an artificial structure depends on the indications of the clinical picture, medical recommendations, and the wishes of patients, so it is better to study the features and advantages of each of the methods in advance.
+The final choice of an artificial structure depends on the indications of the clinical picture, medical recommendations, and patients’ wishes, so it is better to study the features and advantages of each method in advance.

 Despite the main functional task – restoring the integrity, functionality, and aesthetics of the dentition – the types of prostheses under consideration differ markedly from each other.